JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 ### Writing platform-specific tests

 > Here, the mechanism of expected and actual declarations is used for brevity and simplicity.
-In a more complex code, a
+In more complex code, a
 > better approach is to use interfaces and factory functions.
 >
 {type="tip"}